Call Us (813) 689-8815

 Khaki skirt, Girl fit/blue dry-fit shirt, Brown/Tan Sperry

-Girls hair may not be faddish or extreme.
+Hair: Girls hair may not be faddish or extreme.
 Hair should be kept neat and clean.
 Girls may not shave their heads or have haircuts that resembles a man’s style.
+Girls hair should be one natural color.
+If highlights are used they should be natural colors and tastefully done.

-Uniform pants or shorts along with school shirts.
+K4-12th grade boys wear uniform pants or shorts along with school shirts.
 Shirts must be tucked in at all times.
-Boys may wear plain black tennis shoes or brown/tan Sperry shoes.
+Boys may wear plain black tennis shoes or brown/tan Sperry boat shoes.
 Boys pants and shorts must be worn at the waist.
-Socks may be solid black, white, or blue.
+Socks may be solid black, white, or navy.
 Boys must wear a belt in all pants and shorts that have belt loops.
 The belts must be black or brown.

-Boys hair must be neat and clean (combed).
-Hair should be worn off of the ears and collar.
-Boys may not wear faddish hairstyles, color their hair in un-natural colors, or shave lines or designs into their heads.
+Hair: Boys hair must be neat and clean (combed).
+Hair should be worn no longer than the bottom of their uniform collar and out of the eyebrow.
+Boys may not wear faddish hairstyles (mullets, mohawks etc…), color their hair in un-natural colors, or shave lines or designs into their heads.
 Boys must be clean shaven every day (student can be asked to shave at school or be sent home).
+Boys hair may not have stark contrasts where the hair goes from very short to long without being blended.

-On prescribed dress down days students may pay $3 and wear non-uniform clothing.
+Dress Down Days: On designated dress down days, students may pay $3 and wear non-uniform clothing.
 Clothing should be modest fitting.
 Clothing may not have questionable or offensive wording on it.
 Pants should be loose fitting.
-Yoga pants, jeggings, and the likes cannot be worn to school or school events.
+Yoga pants, jeggings, leggings “as pants” cannot be worn to school or school events.
 Girl’s shirts may not be low cut.
 Any student violating the modesty code will not be admitted to class and will forfeit their right to dress down.
-ALL SHOES MUST HAVE BACKS AND BE CLOSED TOED!
 Hats and necklaces are not part of the dress down experience.
 Sleeveless shirts may not be worn on dress down days.
 Girls may not have their stomach showing.

 The following guidelines will be used in attire for girls at formal events: